robertpi/strangelights_new_fornax/posts/achrive/2020/06/05/dotnet-today-tomorrow-and-how-we-go-here.md

 There are other implementation of the CLR available, but these three are being actively developed and are fully supported today.

-While having to choose between three different implementations of the sample platform isn't ideal, it really no different than having to choose between [CPython](https://www.python.org/) and [PyPY](https://www.pypy.org/) or [GCC](https://gcc.gnu.org/), [Microsoft Visual C++](https://docs.microsoft.com/en-us/cpp/?view=vs-2019) or [Intel C](https://software.intel.com/content/www/us/en/develop/tools/compilers/c-compilers.html).
+While having to choose between three different implementations of the sample platform isn't ideal, it is really no different than having to choose between [CPython](https://www.python.org/) and [PyPY](https://www.pypy.org/) or [GCC](https://gcc.gnu.org/), [Microsoft Visual C++](https://docs.microsoft.com/en-us/cpp/?view=vs-2019) or [Intel C](https://software.intel.com/content/www/us/en/develop/tools/compilers/c-compilers.html).

 In the .NET world there is a high degree of compatibility between the three CLR implementations I talk about.
 The CLR implementations are now being developed with a high degree of cooperation between the teams maintaining them and are synchronizing their release cycles.